 A. I recently produced a website design for product dealers to train and acquire certification.
 This allows the dealers to stay up on the product knowledge and receive discounted dealer pricing as long as they keep their certifications current.
 Now the same client wants the training area to be set up for 5 or 6 different European languages!

-Q. What advice do you have for a customer looking to hire a provider like you?
+Q. What advice would you give a customer looking to hire a provider in your area of work?

-A. Review samples, understand your options.
+Video/Animation: Review samples, understand your options.
 Taylor project lengths accordingly.